Modul University Vienna: Awards and rankings

 The university has repeatedly been recognized for its research achievements and its focus on sustainability.
 In 2018 and 2020, Modul University Vienna was ranked among the top 25 universities in the world in the U-Multirank University Ranking in the category "most frequently cited publications".
 In 2012, Modul University Vienna received the Austrian National Award for Sustainability for its project "Promotion of Sustainable Stakeholder Initiatives" in the field of structural anchoring.
 In 2016, Modul University Vienna followed up with two awards for its work in the field of education on sustainability: second place for the project "SusToGo - Sustainability to go" in the category "Student Initiatives" and for the project "DecarboNet" in the category "Communication and Decision Making".

-Talents squared

-In 2018, a competence centre for company founders (start-up hub) was established at Modul University Vienna.
-The competence centre combines the teaching and research competence at the university with the local and regional developing start-up scene.
-The focus on service management and interdisciplinary innovation research are of particular importance for the development of the start-up ecosystem.
-The Talents Squared Competence Center serves as an accelerator for selected start-ups in the food & beverage, hospitality, and service industry sectors to promote innovative ideas and products to market maturity.

 Partners

 MU Vienna maintains several co-operations with academic and industry partners, as well as organizations around the world.
 Modul University Vienna maintains study exchange agreements with the following partner institutions: